nirdesh15/Auth-Pin-App/README.md

     ```

 2. **Install Dependencies:**
-    Make sure you have [Yarn](https://yarnpkg.com/) installed.
-If not, you can install it following the instructions on their official website.
+    Ensure you have [Yarn](https://yarnpkg.com/) installed.
+If not, install it following the instructions on their official website.
     ```bash
     yarn install
     ```